Part 1 of a 3-part Series

 Next in the Series

-In Part 2 of this Edereza blog series, Legal Strategy in Action, I’ll explore how franchisors can navigate this balance in a way that protects both the brand and the business model, while aligning with evolving legal frameworks.
+In Part 2 of this Endereza blog series, Legal Strategy in Action, I’ll explore how franchisors can navigate this balance in a way that protects both the brand and the business model, while aligning with evolving legal frameworks.